“The Village Schoolmaster” by Oliver Goldsmith

 His long, impressive, and scholarly words amaze the villagers.

-9. What qualities does the schoolmaster symbolize?
+9. What qualities does the schoolmaster in the poem "The Village Schoolmaster" by Oliver Goldsmith symbolize?

 He symbolizes knowledge, discipline, dedication to education, and moral integrity.